anoadragon453/matrix-doc/proposals/xxxx-authenticated-media.md

 If the server does not have the media locally, it will ask each homeserver in the room linked to the given event ID whether it has the file.
 If one does, the remote homeserver will check whether the requested content has an event attached to it.
 If it does, the remote checks that the client's server has a user in the room with that event.
 If it does, the remote returns the file and attachment.

 The client's server then verifies the payload from the remote.
-It verifies file's integrity using the CID provided by the client.
+It verifies file's integrity using the MXC URL provided by the client.
 It then uses the attachment to ensure that this user is in the room and has access to the referenced event.

 Assuming it does, the server happily serves the file, and caches it locally for others to retrieve in future.

+## Backwards Compatibility Concerns

+This MSC is entirely backwards compatible for public media.
+Server and clients wishing to support authenticated media will need to be updated, but will still be backwards compatible with media sent from older clients.
+Older clients will not be able to read authenticated media, but will continue to be able to read public media from updated clients and servers.